presleyduggan/pres.dev/README.md

-# Getting Started with Create React App
+# Pres.dev website

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Stonks 2.0 Website + future of pres.dev

--- Currently uses Test data while all of the picks aren't in --
+Currently a work in progress.
+The stock challenge aspect of the website is live and working.